cverluise/patentcity/docs/DD_ANNOTATION_GUIDELINES.md

 #### Information display

 The document has a header with its publication number ("*Patentschrift Nr*").
 The assignee is referred to as "*Inhaber*" while the inventor is referred to as "*Erfinder*".
-When the same person is both the assignee and the inventor, he might referred to as "*Erfinder zugleich Inhaber*".
+When the same person is both the assignee and the inventor, he might be referred to as "*Erfinder zugleich Inhaber*".

 Well often, a geographical indication is given with the name of the assignee or the inventor.
 Typically, this is the name of a city (*e.g* Leipzig).
 It can be followed by the name of the country (especially when the latter is not Germany).
 The name of the city is not always given though (*cf* DD79836).